-The originality of Frédéric Platéus‘ work comes from his fascination with technology, science, and motor sports aesthetics.
-His work hast he keen ability to perform back and forth between movement of popular culture.
+FRÉDÉRIC PLATÉUS’work comes from his fascination with technology, science, and motor sport aesthetics.
+His work has the ability to slide back and forth between movements of popular culture.

 The virtuoso technique of his sculptures often gives them a high-tech appearance stripped of any real function making them as unreal as impeccable.
 Perhaps this explains why critics have related his work to the tradition of Finish Fetish, a movement born on the west coast of the United States during the end of the sixties.
 These artists drew inspiration freely in their daily environment: from sports in vogue like surf, craft techniques such as sheet metal painting, as well as advanced technologies – the aeronautical industry was then in full boom..
 Like them, Platéus’ sensitivity to the urban environment and his use of industrial materials create a unique oeuvre of modern life.